x-atlas-consortia/data-submission-guide/Section3.md

 ### Validation procedure

-Follow the steps outlined below to validate any metadata spreadsheet (except Donor metadata) using the Validator.</li>
+Follow the steps outlined below to validate any metadata spreadsheet (except Donor metadata) using the Validator.
   1. **Upload completed template** - Upload your completed Excel spreadsheet (metadata template) to the Validator (see link above).
   2. **Click "Start Validating" to check your spreadsheet.**
      - Any detected errors will display.